rsdesoto/hangman-node/README.md

 [Legends of America](https://www.legendsofamerica.com/we-slang/)

 The code in Inquirer that uses regex to validate the user input was taken from some of the inquirer examples -- specifically [pizza.js](https://github.com/SBoudrias/Inquirer.js/blob/master/packages/inquirer/examples/pizza.js).

+## Contact Me:

+If you have any questions or run into any bugs, hit me up at ry.e.desoto@gmail.com.

 #### further notes: